directus/openapi/README.md

 To deploy a new release to npm:

 - `rm -rf dist` if it exists
-- `pnpm lint` to ensure the spec is valid
 - `pnpm build` to build a new `dist` folder
+- `pnpm lint` to ensure the built spec is valid
 - `pnpm version <patch | minor>`
 - `git push && git push --tags`
 - `pnpm publish`